Flights to Port Moresby

 Gail is a naturalist of the best kind – self-taught through a lifetime in the field fueled by a deep passion for wildlife.
 Her attention to individual hopes and desires ensures that each traveler has the experience of their dreams.
 Gail has a true spirit for conservation that drives her actions on many issues, both local and worldwide.

 Doug leverages his expertise gained during 35 years of teaching ecology and zoology at De Anza College to offer travelers a unique learning experience in wildlife-rich regions of the world.
-Doug and Gail led over 70 safaris to Africa, especially to Tanzania and Kenya, since 1978.
+Since 1978, Doug and his wife, Gail, led over 70 safaris to Africa, specializing in Tanzania and Kenya.
 They also led many tours to all corners of the globe including the Antarctic, South America, Australia, and Asia.
+Doug is also a professional photographer and can help you take home the wildlife photos that you dream about.

 Barry is friendly, humorous, helpful and great at spotting birds.
 With a passion for wildlife, he did his university degree in ecology.
 Barry has always been sought after for his guiding excellence from many years in Queensland and the last 10 years throughout Australia, New Zealand, Papua New Guinea and Sabah in Borneo.
 He seeks the best conditions for you to photograph wildlife in action.
 In PNG, he has developed close relationships with local communities and resident guides at lodges in key birding areas.